The-Microservice-Dungeon/decisionlog/_decisions/game-tech-stack.md

 ## Reasons for the resolution

-The resolution was based on the experience of the team with this technologys duo to the work in softwaretechnik and other modules of prvious semesters.
+The resolution was based on the experience of the team with this technologies duo to the work in softwaretechnik and other modules of previous semesters.
 Also they can get the best support for this via the internet and the supervisors